A Quick Look At

 - International Rafting Federation

-One of our owners is a Swiftwater Rescue Instructor who has been running courses since 2001.
+One of our owners Raft Guide Examiner in BC and Alberta.
+He’s also a Swiftwater Rescue Instructor who has been running courses since 2001.
 Besides our own staff and members of the public, we have also certified members of the Canadian Forces, the Canadian Rangers and Search & Rescue.
 We require our guides to have these additional certifications:

 - Guides – First Aid, Trip Leaders – Wilderness First Aid or First Responder.

 - Guides & Trip Leaders – Swiftwater Rescue